cablelabs/dynamo/docs/guides/dynamo_deploy/dynamo_cloud.md

 ./deploy.sh
 ```

-if you wish to be guided through the deployment process, you can run the deploy script with the `--interactive` flag:
+if you want guidance during the deployment process, you can run the deploy script with the `--interactive` flag:

 ```bash
 ./deploy.sh --interactive